csci-1301/csci-1301.github.io/lectures/140_arrays/readme.md

 int[] myArray = { 10, 20, 30 };
 ~~~~~~~

-But, we should be carefull, the following would cause an error:
+But, we should be careful, the following would cause an error:

 ~~~~~~~{.cs .numberLines .lineAnchors}
 int[] myArray = new int[5];